 Monthly maintenance

-- 17 Check the clutch centre, drive gear and clutch spring for wear. - 18 Clean the outside of the carburettor. - 19 Check the fuel filter and the fuel hose.
-Replace if necessary. - 20 Clean the inside of the fuel tank.
+- 17 Check the clutch centre, drive gear and clutch spring for wear - 18 Clean the outside of the carburetor. - 19 Check fuel hose for cracks or other damage.
+Change if necessary. - 20 Clean the inside of the fuel tank.